cjfjones/plate-scanner/README.md

 Use `npm test` if you prefer to keep Vitest running in watch mode.

+Running `npm install` also copies the Tesseract runtime, worker, and English language data from `node_modules` into `public/vendor/tesseract` so the app can load them without relying on third-party CDNs.
+If you ever need to refresh the local assets manually, run `npm run prepare:ocr`.

 On iOS devices you must access the site over HTTPS (GitHub Pages does this automatically).
 When testing locally with a phone, use a tool that provides HTTPS tunnelling (for example, `ngrok`) or host the static files from a service that offers HTTPS.